 Open Air Burning in PCSP

-The provincial ban does not include the use of outdoor fire pits, wood burning ovens, chimeneas or fire barrels nor are permits required.
+A permit is not required for use of outdoor fire pits, wood burning ovens, chimeneas or fire barrels nor are permits required.
 However, please refer to backyard fireplace safety tips below:

 Residents or persons wishing to have an open air fire for the burning of brush or grass during spring clean-up are reminded that this is an extremely dangerous time for doing so.
 Dead vegetation and dry grass is extremely susceptible to quick fire spread on dry days.